If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 5) Purchasing a “skin” or decal for your MagicBand is an easy way to get a custom look without having to cough up close to $25 for a special band from Disney.

 Check out all of these awesome MagicBand decals available for order on Etsy.
 You can pretty much find ANY design your heart desires, from Dole Whips to Figment, and most are under $8 shipped.

 6) As you might know, a MagicBand is a link to your My Disney Experience account.
 That means that any MagicBand that is active in your account can be used during your trip.

 If you are doing a split stay at two resorts, you don’t have to switch MagicBands during your trip – one band will work throughout your stay.

-11) If you have a Disney Dining Plan during your stay (check out this post with tips and tricks for making the most of the Dining Plan), all of the credits for the entire trip are loaded onto the MagicBands of everyone in your party.
+11) If you have a Disney Dining Plan during your stay, all of the credits for the entire trip are loaded onto the MagicBands of everyone in your party.

 12) Sometimes we stay in the same room with a grandparent or friend who wants to make charges back to their own credit card with their MagicBand.

 A Cast Member at your resort’s front desk can link a particular MagicBand to a credit card that’s different from what’s on file for your room charges.
 We have done this often and it has been successful on all but one trip.

 I hope these MagicBand tips help you have a great experience on your next visit to Walt Disney World.
 If you have any questions, leave a comment below or feel free to send me a message on The Frugal South’s Facebook page!